About Ann Drake

 In her previous role as corporate CEO from 1994 through 2018, Ann guided DSC Logistics to become one of the leading supply chain management companies by transforming supply chain management into a critical business strategy based on collaborative partnerships.
 Today, DSC is part of CJ Group, a South Korean conglomerate with global logistics reach.

-Ann received an undergraduate degree from the University of Iowa and an MBA from the Kellogg School of Management at Northwestern University.
+A graduate of the University of Iowa, Ann received her MBA from the Kellogg School of Management at Northwestern University.